Ivoryle82/The-Buzz/docs/PmReportPhase2-9.md

 > Yes we gathered at regular meeting time on monday and on wednesday and implemented the new buzz interface with OAuth login.

 3. Summarize how well the team met the requirements of this sprint.
 > We met all the requirements as far as implementing oAuth, likes and dislikes, as well as comments.
-Only a few small bug fixes as we move toward the next phase with limited technical debt
+Only a few small bug fixes as we move toward the next phase with limited technical debt.
+We are in the process of reworking our backend though which we have a focus on the upcoming week to deal with.
 4. Report on each member's progress (phase activity completion) – "what is the status?"
 > The progress has been good.
 Evan has worked very hard on getting the backend to work with the Oauth and all the routes.
+Due to continuing issues with the backend we have had to redeploy it a few times.
+This is preventing some of the other branches from doinhg their testing

 5. Summary of "code review" during which each team member discussed and showed their progress – "how did you confirm the status?"
 > We showed demos to eachother in person and shared updates on the progress of their branch with any other problems.